 “Although many fire propagation models and simulators already exist, the link connecting them to automated decision making and UAV path planning is still missing,” she said.

 “We use optimisation methods to study how bushfires spread and how to control them.
 By creating risk maps and UAVs we can find the areas most in need of monitoring, and then use this information to deploy targeted resource allocation for both prevention and firefighting.

 “We actually model and control the spread of fire in a similar way to the modelling of epidemics.
 It is fascinating how both bushfires and epidemics – as well as other spreading processes – have very similar underlying models.”

 Ms Somers also recently assisted the post-bushfire effort by helping rebuild fences that had been lost in the January 2020 fires.

-“Rising pollution levels and their impact on climate change highlight the need for clean energy sources” said Mr Sethi, who is the recipient of an International Strategic Scholarship and is completing a PhD in Aerospace Engineering.
+“Rising pollution levels and their impact on climate change highlight the need for clean energy sources” said Mr Sethi, who is the recipient of an International Strategic Scholarship and is currently completing a Doctor of Philosophy (Engineering) in aerospace engineering.

 “Hydrogen fuel cells produce clean energy by combining hydrogen and oxygen with water being the only by-product, he said.

 “However their short lifetimes do not justify their high costs for many real-world applications.
 My research focuses on developing a prognostics and health monitoring framework that can help extend the lifetime of hydrogen fuel cells to make them more efficient, hopefully leading to a wide-scale industrial adoption.